zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

+<a name="working-with-data-refreshing-cached-data"></a>
 ## Refreshing cached data

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

+<a name="working-with-data-refreshing-cached-data-refresh-implicitrefresh"></a>
 ### Refresh implicitrefresh

+<a name="working-with-data-auto-refreshing-client-side-data-a-k-a-polling"></a>
-## Auto-refreshing client-side data (a.k.a. 'polling')
+## Auto-refreshing client-side data (a.k.a. &#39;polling&#39;)

 In many scenarios, users expect to see their rendered data update implicitly as server data changes.
-This is fairly straightforward to accomplish by configuring your QueryCache/EntityCache to include 'polling'.
+This can be accomplished by configuring your cache object to include 'polling', as  in the following example.

 ```typescript